tsnellgrove/dark_castle3/doc/to_do.md

 - update mod-mach doc

 *** to do org ***
-- TBD: std version nomenclature
+- DONE: std version nomenclature
-	- TBD: start using std versioning format: x.y.z (build #) => api.features.bug-fix (internal)
+	- IDEA: start using std versioning format: x.y.z (build #) => api.features.bug-fix (internal)
 		- REF: https://softwareengineering.stackexchange.com/questions/368643/should-we-assign-version-numbers-for-internal-releases
-	- TBD: Reversion cleesh and games with new starting numbers
+	- IDEA: Reversion cleesh and games with new starting numbers
+	- DONE: cleesh reversion
+		- DONE: from '3.86 (6/9/2024)' to '3.8.0 (build 0001)'
+	- DONE: dark_castle reversion
+		DONE: from '3.86 (6/9/2024)' to '3.1.0 (build 0001)'
+	- DONE: cup_of_tea reversion
+		DONE: from '0.15 (5/22/2024)' to '0.1.0 (build 0001)'

 - TBD: read existing mod-mach doc

-- TBD: review of switch class
+- TBD: review existing switch class
 	- TBD: make LeverSwitch a true MixIn

+- TBD: review existing mach, cond, result classes

+- TBD: review existing warning and timer classes

 - TBD: results and conditions
 	- IDEA: goal is a single method for conditions and a single method for results
 	- IDEA: for conditions, attributes = modules + logic_str + descript_str
 	- IDEA: use attribute packing / kwargs to pack conditions / results with variable # of attributes
 	- IDEA: room should have show_machs() method that lists all local mod-machs
-	- IDEA: machine mix-in should have a describe() method that describes the machine (like K8s)
+	- IDEA: machine mix-in should have a dbg_describe() method that describes the machine (like K8s)

 - TBD: mod-mach improvement ideas:
 	- IDEA: naming